2020 Detroit auto show canceled, site to be used as coronavirus field hospital

-Organizers for the annual North American International Auto Show held in Detroit announced on Sunday that this year's show, scheduled to run the week starting June 8, has been cancelled due to the ongoing Covid-19 coronavirus pandemic.
+Organizers for the annual North American International Auto Show held in Detroit announced on Sunday that this year's show, scheduled to run the week starting June 8, has been canceled due to the ongoing Covid-19 coronavirus pandemic.

-Not only is the show being cancelled due to restrictions on public gatherings and travel, but the planned site of the show, Detroit's Cobo Center, is due to be repurposed by the Federal Emergency Management Agency as a temporary field hospital.
+Not only is the show being canceled due to restrictions on public gatherings and travel, but the planned site of the show, Detroit's Cobo Center, is due to be repurposed by the Federal Emergency Management Agency as a temporary field hospital.

 “Although we are disappointed, there is nothing more important to us than the health, safety and well-being of the citizens of Detroit and Michigan, and we will do what we can to support our community’s fight against the coronavirus outbreak,” said Rod Alberts, executive director of NAIAS.